Software-Improvement-Group/sigridci/docs/capabilities/faq-architecture.md

 ### How do I enable Architecture Quality for my project?

-Architecture Quality is av available by default.
+Architecture Quality is available by default.
 Once you've published your system, you will automatically see an "Architecture" tab appear when you view your system in Sigrid.

-You can us the [scope documentation](../reference/analysis-scope-configuration.md) to customize the Architecture Quality analysis for this system, but this is optional and not a required step.
+You can us the [scope documentation](../reference/analysis-scope-configuration.md) to customize the Architecture Quality analysis for this system, if necessary.

 ### How do I enable the change history analysis?